A Rich History

 The Elder Scrolls is such an in-depth and beautiful game.
 The history that takes the Four Eras back to their beginning is a colorful journey.
 Tamriel is a majestic island that has suffered many millennia of constant war.
-The dirt and grass of the land is soaked through and through with blood.
+The dirt and grass of the land are soaked through and through with blood.
 The people of the land have descended from a great line of heroes back to the Ehlnofey and the Aedra.

-The history of Elder Scrolls is a long journey through thousands of years of wars, treaties and more battles.
-The story is a very in depth one and if you would like to see all of it visit the Elder Scrolls Wiki.
+The history of Elder Scrolls is a long journey through thousands of years of wars, treaties, and more battles.
+The story is a very in-depth one, and if you would like to see all of it, visit the Elder Scrolls Wiki.

-Here I will go through and highlight on the important stories that changed Tamriel today.
+Here I will go through and highlight the important stories that changed Tamriel today.
 I will not be going into detail on each of the games.
 If you want a plotline for the games, play them.

 Next is the First Era (technically the third era), and it entails the first two empires.
-Then follows the Second, Third and finally the Fourth Era.
+Then follows the Second, Third, and finally, the Fourth Era.

 The Mythic Era

-At first the et’Ada were formless, only spirits, but then Akatosh found a way to manifest himself into form.
+At first, the et’Ada were formless, only spirits, but then Akatosh found a way to manifest himself into form.
 Akatosh brought with his existence the concept of time.
-Shortly after his manifestation the other et’Ada learned from him and manifested themselves, giving rise to hundreds of et’Ada.
-For a while they lived out their existence on this plane, without cause or purpose.
+Shortly after his manifestation, the other et’Ada learned from him and manifested themselves, giving rise to hundreds of et’Ada.
+For a while, they lived out their existence on this plane without cause or purpose.
 Then, one day the et’Ada Lorkhan came to his fellow et’Ada with a plan to create a world of beings that they could rule over.
-These creatures would be “the soul of the universe”.
-Most of the beings weren’t interested in his idea while others believed it to be a trick (giving way to Lorkhan’s reputation as “the Trickster”).
-Before long Lorkhan had a few followers that agreed to help him with this and they created the plane of Nirn.
+These creatures would be “the soul of the universe.”
+Most of the beings weren’t interested in his idea, while others believed it to be a trick (giving way to Lorkhan’s reputation as “the Trickster”).
+Before long, Lorkhan had a few followers that agreed to help him with this, and they created the plane of Nirn.

-After this time the Dunmer begin breaking off into lower families and sects.
-Some of them became the great houses that rule over Morrowind while others became the nomad Ashlanders.
+After this time, the Dunmer begin breaking off into lower families and sects.
+Some of them became the great houses that rule over Morrowind, while others became the nomad Ashlanders.

 Ending the Mythic Era is the rise of the first King.
 Pelinal Whitestrake (also known as Harrald Hairy Breeks) is an immortal war hero and sorcerer.
-Gathering armies he wandered Tamriel, conquering cities as he went before randomly abandoning his men and wandering the land before doing it again, multiple times.
+Gathering armies, he wandered Tamriel, conquering cities as he went before randomly abandoning his men and wandering the land before doing it again multiple times.
 King Harald, as he is later known, ends the Mythic Era with his rule.

 The First Era

-In 1E 20 we have the first account of the Psijics order.
+In 1E 20, we have the first account of the Psijics order.

-In 1E 63 the last two ships from Altmora land in Tamriel, filled with dead Nedes.
+In 1E 63, the last two ships from Altmora land in Tamriel, filled with dead Nedes.

-In 1E 113 Herald, the first Nordic ruler is born and in 1E 139 he ordered a campaign against the remaining Snow Elves in the region.
+In 1E 113, Herald, the first Nordic ruler, is born, and in 1E 139, he ordered a campaign against the remaining Snow Elves in the region.
 That same year the last remnants of the Dragon Cult were discovered by his armies.

-In 1E 242 the Cyrodiilic begin an uprising against the Ayleid.
+In 1E 242, the Cyrodiilic begin an uprising against the Ayleid.
 The next year the symbol of the Ayleid Empire, the White Gold Tower, falls.

-In 1E 369 the Wild Hunt takes place and the Nord King Borgas dies.
-The War of Succession begins and Skyrim begins to lose its holdings in Morrowind and High Rock.
+In 1E 369, the Wild Hunt takes place, and the Nord King Borgas dies.
+The War of Succession begins, and Skyrim begins to lose its holdings in Morrowind and High Rock.

-In 1E 416 the Indoril Nerevar and Dunmac Dwarfking form an alliance to protect their land from the Nordic Invasion.
+In 1E 416, the Indoril Nerevar and Dunmac Dwarfking form an alliance to protect their land from the Nordic Invasion.

-In 1E 420 some of the Dwemer clans settle in Hammerfell and create Volenfell as their capital.
+In 1E 420, some of the Dwemer clans settle in Hammerfell and create Volenfell as their capital.

-In 1E 500 High Rock is finally freed from the Ayleid control.
+In 1E 500, High Rock is finally freed from the Ayleid control.

-In 1E 668 the Red Mountain of Morrowind erupted, and “Sun’s Death” occurs, greatly affecting the Ninroot plants.
+In 1E 668, the Red Mountain of Morrowind erupted, and “Sun’s Death” occurs, greatly affecting the Ninroot plants.

-In 1E 700the Battle of Red Mountain occurs, the Dwemer disappeared, and The Tribunal created Ghostfence.
+In 1E 700, the Battle of Red Mountain occurs, the Dwemer disappeared, and The Tribunal created Ghostfence.

-In 1E 792 Yokuda is destroyed by the Ansei and in 1E 803 the Redguards land in Daggerfell.
+In 1E 792, Yokuda is destroyed by the Ansei, and in 1E 803, the Redguards land in Daggerfell.

-In 1E 980 the Redguards defeat the Orsinium, expelling them from their homeland.
+In 1E 980, the Redguards defeat the Orsinium, expelling them from their homeland.

-In 1E 2200 the Thrassian Plague all of Tamriel.
+In 1E 2200, the Thrassian Plague all of Tamriel.

-In 1E 2714 Valenwood cedes the Cryodiilic Empire.
+In 1E 2714, Valenwood cedes the Cryodiilic Empire.

-In 1E 2809 the first report of a Dragon in Skyrim.
+In 1E 2809, the first report of a Dragon in Skyrim.

-In 1E 2812 the Black Marsh is officially brought into the Cryodiilic Empire.
+In 1E 2812, the Black Marsh is officially brought into the Cryodiilic Empire.

-In 1E 2903 Almalexia leaves Morrowind for the Isle of Artaeum.
+In 1E 2903, Almalexia leaves Morrowind for the Isle of Artaeum.

-In 1E 2920 the Morag Tong assassinate King Reman Cryodiil III
+In 1E 2920, the Morag Tong assassinate King Reman Cryodiil III

 The Dawn Era

 “Before Time began, there was a cube”… Oh wait!
-Wrong story, that’s next week.
+Wrong story; that’s next week.

-Before the time of Tamriel and Nirn there was Anu, a state of nothingness.
+Before the time of Tamriel and Nirn, there was Anu, a state of nothingness.
 It was in this state of nothing that Padomay (more commonly known as Sithis) was created.
-After his creation a group of spirits known as the et’Ada came into existence.
+After his creation, a group of spirits known as the et’Ada came into existence.

 The Second Era

-Somewhere between the end of the First Era and the first record of the Second Era the Morag Tong became the Dark Brotherhood.
+Somewhere between the end of the First Era and the first record of the Second Era, the Morag Tong became the Dark Brotherhood.

-In 2E 230 the Mages Guild is formed by Vanus Galerion.
+In 2E 230, the Mages Guild is formed by Vanus Galerion.

-In 2E 288 Dagoth Ur awakens.
+In 2E 288, Dagoth Ur awakens.

-In 2E 231 the Fighters Guild was created under the Guild Act.
+In 2E 231, the Fighters Guild was created under the Guild Act.

-In 2E 553 the storyline of Elder Scrolls Online the MMO takes place.
+In 2E 553, the storyline of Elder Scrolls Online the MMO takes place.

-In 2E 830 Hjalti Early-Beard is born, later known as Tiber Septim.
+In 2E 830, Hjalti Early-Beard is born, later known as Tiber Septim.

-In 2E 864 the storyline of The Elder Scrolls Adventure: Redguard takes place.
+In 2E 864, the storyline of The Elder Scrolls Adventure: Redguard takes place.

-In 2E 897 Tiber Septim declares the end of the Second Age.
+In 2E 897, Tiber Septim declares the end of the Second Age.

 The Third Era

-In 3E 38 Tiber Septim dies and Pelagius Septim becomes King.
+In 3E 38, Tiber Septim dies, and Pelagius Septim becomes King.

-In 3E 48 after the rule of a few more emperors, Uriel Septim I is crowned emperor.
+In 3E 48, after the rule of a few more emperors, Uriel Septim I is crowned emperor.

-In 3E 111 The Nights of the Nine is founded by Sir Amiel Lannus.
+In 3E 111, the Nights of the Nine is founded by Sir Amiel Lannus.

-In 3E 131 The Nights of the Nine is disbanded.
+In 3E 131, The Nights of the Nine is disbanded.

-In 3E 172 the events of the Battlespire took place.
+In 3E 172, the events of the Battlespire took place.

-In 3E 389 Jagar Tharn transports Uriel Septum VII and impersonates him for 10 years.
+In 3E 389, Jagar Tharn transports Uriel Septum VII and impersonates him for 10 years.

-In 3E 399 the events of Elder Scrolls: Arena occurred.
+In 3E 399, the events of Elder Scrolls: Arena occurred.

-In 3E 417 the events of Elder Scrolls: Daggerfell occurred.
+In 3E 417, the events of Elder Scrolls: Daggerfell occurred.
 Dagoth Ur recaptured Keening and Sunder.
 Dagoth Odros and Dagoth Vemyn defeat Almalexia and Sotha Sil in battle.

-In 3E 426 Sixth House assassins start killing prominent Imperial citizens and House Hiaalu sympathizers.
+In 3E 426, Sixth House assassins start killing prominent Imperial citizens and House Hiaalu sympathizers.

-In 3E 427 Elder Scrolls Morrowind takes place.
+In 3E 427, Elder Scrolls Morrowind takes place.

-In 3E 428 Elder Scrolls Bloodmoon takes place.
+In 3E 428, Elder Scrolls Bloodmoon takes place.

-In 3E 429 Elder Scrolls Tribunal takes place.
+In 3E 429, Elder Scrolls Tribunal takes place.